DataFire/Integrations/integrations/generated/google_cloudresourcemanager/README.md

 ### Organization
 * Organization `object`: The root node in the resource hierarchy to which a particular entity's
   * creationTime `string`: Timestamp when the Organization was created.
 Assigned by the server.
-  * displayName `string`: A friendly string to be used to refer to the Organization in the UI.
+  * displayName `string`: A human-readable string that refers to the Organization in the
   * lifecycleState `string` (values: LIFECYCLE_STATE_UNSPECIFIED, ACTIVE, DELETE_REQUESTED): The organization's current lifecycle state.
 Assigned by the server.
   * name `string`: Output Only.
 The resource name of the organization.
 This is the
   * owner [OrganizationOwner](#organizationowner)

 ### OrganizationOwner
 * OrganizationOwner `object`: The entity that owns an Organization.
 The lifetime of the Organization and
-  * directoryCustomerId `string`: The Google for Work customer id used in the Directory API.
+  * directoryCustomerId `string`: The G Suite customer id used in the Directory API.

 ### Policy
 * Policy `object`: Defines an Identity and Access Management (IAM) policy.
 It is used to